When you've made the decision to study, it's important to do your research and ask course providers plenty of questions before enrolling in a course.

 That way, there are no surprises and you'll know exactly what to expect from your studies.

-Here are 20 questions we think you should be asking (and our answers below!)
+Here are some questions we think you should be asking (and our answers below!)

 1. How long has your training organisation been in business?